DawallAZllon91/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 Kotlin provides `if` and `when` for checking conditional expressions.

 > If you have to choose between `if` and `when`, we recommend using `when` because it:
+>
-> * makes your code easier to read.
+> * Makes your code easier to read.
-> * makes it easier to add another branch.
+> * Makes it easier to add another branch.
-> * leads to fewer mistakes in your code.
+> * Leads to fewer mistakes in your code.
 >
 {type="note"}